top of page

 BIO

-As a dedicated Director of Talent Curation, I specialize in discovering exceptional writers and transformative stories.
-With experience as a literary coordinator to the esteemed literary agent Kuristin Armanda, I’ve gained a deep understanding of the publishing industry and the art of storytelling.
+Amara Del Toro is a dedicated Talent Curator specializing in discovering exceptional writers and transformative stories.
+With experience as a literary coordinator to the esteemed literary agent Kuristin Armanda, she has gained a deep understanding of the publishing industry and the art of storytelling.

-Currently, I am working on a contract basis as a Talent Curator for industry-leading publishing houses, collaborating with prestigious literary organizations such as the National Book Critics Circle and other major Literary Collaborators worldwide.
-I work closely with literary agents, including Alexander Field, Jamie Carr, Brettne Bloom, Julie Barer, and Sophie Cudd .
+Currently working on a contract basis for industry-leading publishing houses, Amara collaborates with prestigious literary organizations such as the National Book Critics Circle and other major literary collaborators worldwide.
+She works closely with respected literary agents, including Alexander Field, Jamie Carr, Brettne Bloom, Julie Barer, and Sophie Cudd.

-My mission is to connect emerging authors with the opportunities they deserve, helping to bring captivating narratives to life.
-Let’s embark on this exciting journey together!
+Her mission is to connect emerging authors with the opportunities they deserve, helping to bring captivating narratives to life.

 Bio